 The Musculoskeletal Institute at UT Health Austin, Dell Medical School’s clinical practice, invites you to learn firsthand how to design and implement value-based care models within your own organizations.

 Meet the institute’s providers and business leaders, interact with clinical and operational representatives from leading institutions across the country and learn how to create your own value-based health care models.

-- A Deeper Dive Into Value-Based Health Care — Elizabeth Teisberg, Ph.D., and Scott Wallace, J.D., MBA, of the Value Institute for Health & Care
+- A Deeper Dive Into Value-Based Health Care — Elizabeth Teisberg, Ph.D., and Scott Wallace, J.D., MBA, of the Value Institute for Health and Care

 - Interactive Discussion: Comprehensive Care of Musculoskeletal Symptoms — David Ring, M.D., Ph.D.

-- Multidisciplinary Team Panel — Providers in the Musculoskeletal Institute
+- Multidisciplinary Team Panel — Karl Koenig, M.D., M.S., and providers in the Musculoskeletal Institute; moderated by Celeste Campbell

 - Reflections — Kevin Bozic, M.D., MBA, and Karl Koenig, M.D., M.S.

 The two-day Immersion Program in Value-Based Health Care is held biannually in the spring and fall of every year, and it brings together like-minded clinicians, payers/purchasers, digital health companies and others who are interested in health transformation related to musculoskeletal care.
 Engage with leaders from the Musculoskeletal Institute — affiliated with the Dell Med Department of Surgery and Perioperative Care — during sessions showcasing how to put value-based care models into practice.

 The curriculum includes an introduction to the process of developing integrated practice units (IPUs), an exercise and presentation on alternative payment models for IPUs, an interactive discussion on patient-reported outcome measures (PROMs) and a huddle by the multidisciplinary, lower-extremity IPU.